ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ARM-based Chromebook and Chromebox systems are excluded from codenaming as there is currently no known way to replace their Google-developed firmware.

+### Development Hardware
+Development hardware are systems used in the development of other hardware such as system on modules, single-board computers and evaluation kits.

+Codename schemes for development systems are chosen in relation to what CPU architecture they use instead of the other codename schemes that are based on application.

+#### ARM Development Hardware
+For ARM-based development systems using ARM applications processors, codenames of alkanes, alkenes

+#### x86 Development Hardware
+x86-based systems use the codenames of cycloalkanes, cycloalkenes.
+This would start with "Cyclobutane" for the LattePanda Mu used for MediaCow Touch 2.

+- Cyclopropane
+- **Cyclobutane**
+- Cyclopentane
+- Cyclohexane
+- Cycloheptane
+- Cyclooctane
+- Cyclononane
+- Cyclodecane
+- Cycloundecane
+- Cyclododecane
+- Cyclotridecane
+- Cyclotetradecane

+When all cycloalkane codenames are used, new codenames use cycloalkene codenames:

+- Cyclopropene
+- Cyclobutene
+- Cyclopentene
+- Cyclohexene
+- Cycloheptene
+- Cyclooctene
+- Cyclononene
+- Cyclodecene

+When all cycloalkane and cycloalkene codenames are used, new codenames use cycloalykene codenames:

+- Cyclobutyne

+### MIPS Development Hardware

+### RISC-V Development Hardware

 ### Special

 Special chemical compound names are reserved for rare hardware platforms.